rishikanthc/qrding/README.md

 * QR code for generic link sharing and text
 * Customize size of QR code image
 * Customize color of QR codes
+* Embed logo on to QR code
+* Adjustable error correction rate

 ### Screenshots and Demo